13 March 2018

-But first let us discuss all the recent changes in the world of food delivery software.
+But first, let us discuss all the recent changes in the world of food delivery software.

 So, delivery software for restaurants and other gastronomic businesses, right?
 The food industry is currently blazing again with the support of technology.
-First and foremost, it’s really important for restaurants to have an online food order system which is easy to use for customers.
-And food ordering software – with a website for food delivery, as well as an online food ordering app for mobiles – definitely makes it more convenient for your clients to order food in the times of coronavirus pandemic.
+First and foremost, it’s really important for restaurants to have an online food order system that is easy to use for customers.
+And food ordering software – with a website for food delivery, as well as an online food ordering app for mobiles – definitely makes it more convenient for your clients to order food in times of the coronavirus pandemic.

 With more people locked down at homes due to the coronavirus (SARS-CoV-2) outbreak, there has been a surge in demand for food delivery services and food order software.
 Multiple restaurant delivery software operators such as UberEats, Glovo, Deliveroo, JustEat and Postmates have responded to the crisis by introducing the very popular contactless delivery online ordering option – to eliminate the risk of spreading the virus between the customer and drivers.